cortexproject/cortex/docs/architecture.md

 ### Chunks storage (default)

-The chunks storage stores each single time series into a separate object called _chunk_.
-Each chunk contains the timestamp-value pairs for a given period (defaults to 12 hours) of the series. chunks are then indexed by time range and labels, in order to provide a fast lookup across many (over millions) chunks.
+The chunks storage stores each single time series into a separate object called _Chunk_.
+Each Chunk contains the timestamp-value pairs for a given period (defaults to 12 hours) of the series.
+Chunks are then indexed by time range and labels, in order to provide a fast lookup across many (over millions) Chunks.

 For this reason, the chunks storage consists of:

-* An index for the chunks.
+* An index for the Chunks.
 This index can be backed by:
     * [Amazon DynamoDB](https://aws.amazon.com/dynamodb)
     * [Google Bigtable](https://cloud.google.com/bigtable)
     * [Apache Cassandra](https://cassandra.apache.org)
-* An object store for the chunk data itself, which can be:
+* An object store for the Chunk data itself, which can be:
     * [Amazon DynamoDB](https://aws.amazon.com/dynamodb)
     * [Google Bigtable](https://cloud.google.com/bigtable)
     * [Apache Cassandra](https://cassandra.apache.org)